 HOW DO I FILE A CLASS ACTION LAWSUIT?

 The best lawyers know that your case is about more than just a big settlement.
-If you were hurt, defrauded, or tricked, justice matters.
+So, if hurt, defrauded, or tricked, justice matters.
 Experience and dedication can make all the difference in your claim, get the answers you seek from among the top trial attorneys in the nation.